-7. Our success also depends to an extent on our research and development capabilities and failure to derive the desired benefits from our product research and development efforts may hurt our competitiveness and profitability.
+9. "Our success also depends to an extent on our research and development capabilities and failure or hindranceto derive the desired benefits from our product research and development efforts or introduce new solutions may hurt our competitiveness and profitability.

-Our success is dependent on our ability to develop new products and continue to work on and improve production capabilities.
+Our success is dependent on our ability to develop new products and continue to work on and improve production capabilities to meet regulatory standards and receive requisite regulatory approvals from various authorities.
 We make investments in product research and development, in particular, to improve the quality of our products and expand our new solution offerings, which we believe are factors crucial for our future growth and prospects.
-In the Fiscal 2017, Fiscal 2016 and Fiscal 2015, we expensed ₹ 1,286.46 lacs, ₹ 865.01 lacs and ₹ 146.81 lacs, respectively, on research and design-related expenses, which formed 6.07%, 5.42%, and 1.35% of our revenue from operations (net) in these periods.
+In the Six month period end September 30, 2017, Fiscal 2017, Fiscal 2016 and Fiscal 2015, we expensed $\vec{\mathbf{x}}$ 678.59 lacs, $\vec{\mathbf{x}}$ 1,286.46 lacs, $\vec{\mathbf{x}}$ 865.01 lacs and $\vec{\mathbf{x}}$ 146.81 lacs, respectively, on research and design-related expenses, which formed 6.21%, 6.07%, 5.42%, and 1.35% of our revenue from operations (net) in these periods.
+Our ongoing investments in new product launches and research and development for future solutions could result in higher costs without a proportionate increase in revenues.

 We cannot assure you that our future product research and development initiatives will be successful or be completed within the anticipated time frame or budget, or that our newly developed or improvised products will achieve wide market acceptance from our customers.
 Even if such products can be commercially successful, there is no guarantee that they will be accepted by our customers and achieve anticipated sales target or in a profitable manner.
+We also may or may not be able to take our research and development innovations through the different testing stages without repeating our research and development efforts or incurring additional amounts towards such research.
 Additionally, there can be no guarantee that the time and effort that we spend in research and development would be beneficial to the Company.
-There can be assurance that costs incurred by us towards research and development may in the future actually reduce the costs incurred by us towards production of these products.
+There can be assurance that costs incurred by us towards research and development may in the future actually reduce the costs incurred by us towards products.

-In addition, we cannot assure you that our existing or potential competitors will not develop solutions which are similar or superior to oursolutions.
-It is often difficult to project the time frame for developing new solutions and the duration of market window for thesesolutions, there is a substantial risk that we may have to abandon a potential solution that is no longer commercially viable, even after we have invested significant resources in the development of suchsolution.
-If we continue to fail in our solutions launching efforts, our business, prospects, financial condition and results of operations may be materially and adversely affected.
+In addition, we cannot assure you that our existing or potential competitors will not develop solutions which are similar or superior to our solutions.
+It is often difficult to project the time frame for developing new solutions and the duration of market window for these solutions, there is a substantial risk that we may have to abandon a potential solution that is no longer commercially viable, even after we have invested significant resources in the development of such solution.
+If we continue to fail in our solutions launching efforts, our business, prospects, financial condition and results of operations may be materially and adversely affected."

-8. Any inability on our part to comply with prescribed specifications and standards of quality in connection with our products and/or manufacturing facility could adversely impact our business and operations.
+10. Any inability on our part to comply with prescribed specifications and standards of quality in connection with our products and/or manufacturing facility could adversely impact our business and operations.